All Episodes

 Documents have been leaked showing this was a matter of state policy coming all the way from the top in Beijing.

-That uh videos have been released showing these people lined up on their knees, heads shaved, loaded onto rail cars, sounds familiar, shipped off to concentration camps.
+That videos have been released showing these people lined up on their knees, heads shaved, loaded onto rail cars, sounds familiar, shipped off to concentration camps.

-Uh many of the younger women are then married off to ethnic Han Chinese.
+Many of the younger women are then married off to ethnic Han Chinese.

-Uh and this is where it touches American companies.
+And this is where it touches American companies.

-Uh so all of these companies are complicit, and it shouldn't surprise anybody that all of these companies uh are uh what I'm calling genocide Olympic sponsors at the same time, Sean, and this is where we're just so sick and tired of the hypocrisy.
+At the same time, Sean, and this is where we're just so sick and tired of the hypocrisy.

-All right, we'll take a break, we'll come back more with Congressman Mike Waltz, and then your calls 800-941 Sean, our number, you want to be a part of the program.
+And then your calls, 800-941-Sean, our number, you want to be a part of the program.

 It represented a milestone for both researchers and patients.